eric-cato-jr/Firewall-Penetration-Test/README.md

 To mitigate identified risks, firewall configurations were modified to follow a least-privilege model.

-Remediation actions included:
+## Default LAN Rule Removed

+![Default Allow LAN](default-allow-lan.png)

+The overly permissive **“Default allow LAN to any”** rule was deleted to prevent unrestricted outbound traffic and reduce lateral movement risk.

+Additional remediation steps included:

 - Removing unnecessary WAN exposure rules
 - Deleting port 80 (HTTP) access
-- Removing Windows Server exposure rule
+- Removing Windows Server public exposure rule
-- Deleting the “Default allow LAN to any” rule
-- Restricting inbound service access
+- Restricting inbound services to only what was required

-## Default LAN Rule Removed

-![Default Allow LAN](default-allow-lan.png)

-By eliminating overly permissive rules, external and lateral attack vectors were significantly reduced.
+These changes significantly reduced the externally reachable attack surface.

 ---